nortikin/sverchok/docs/nodes/surface/adaptive_tessellate.rst

 * The node may not generate too good subdivision near the edges of the surface.
   Especially this is noticeable when the surface is supposed to be closed.
-* The node can not automatically detect where the surface is supposed to have "shar edges" (if any).
+* The node can not automatically detect where the surface is supposed to have "sharp edges" (if any).
 If you happen to know where such edges should be (in terms of surface's U/V coordinates), use the "AddUVPoints" input.
 * When surface curvature values are used, the node may not handle very well so-called "signular points" of the surface (if it happens to have any) -